Extreme heat

 Some seasonal programs can be adapted during extreme heat through adaptations such as bringing the class indoors.
 If there are any impacts to a City program you’re registered in due to extreme heat or adverse weather conditions, you will be notified directly.

-Free, drop in programs through the summer months such as Park & Play may be adapted as temperatures start to climb.
-For Park & Play as an example, if the temperature is over 35 degrees, inflatables will not be set up, if the temperature is 40 degrees or higher (humidex) as of 1 p.m. on the day of the event, it will be cancelled with a notice posted online.
+Free, drop-in summer programs, such as Park & Play, may be adjusted as temperatures rise to ensure everyone’s safety and comfort.
+For example, if the temperature exceeds 32 degrees, inflatables will not be set up, and program hours may be shortened.
+If the temperature or humidex reaches 40 degrees or higher by 1 p.m. on the day of the event, the program will be cancelled.
+Cancellation notices will be posted online.